Food Waste - new kerbside collection service

-We will be rolling out a new weekly food waste collection service in line with government requirements from April 2026.
+We are rolling out a new weekly food waste collection service in line with government requirements.

 Why this is happening